GBuritica/tsExtremes/README.md

 1. Tail index inference
     - In this vignette we demonstrate how to obtain unbiased estimates of the tail index alpha of the series.
-We use the recipricate of Hill-type estimators in (Haan, Mercadier, and Zhou 2016)
+We use the reciprocate of Hill-type estimators in (Haan, Mercadier, and Zhou 2016).
 2. Cluster inference
-    - In this window we show how to compute the cluster process based estimates in (Buriticá et al. 2021) for classical cluster statics.
+    - In this window, we show how to compute the cluster process based estimates in (Buriticá et al. 2021) for classical cluster statics.
       We consider the example of inference of the extremal index with the alpha cluster process (Buriticá, Mikosch, and Wintenberger